erling6232/imagedata/paper.md

 ## Viewing

-A viewer based on `matplotlib` is included.
+A viewer based on `matplotlib`[@Hunter:2007] is included.
 The viewer lets the user scroll through the image stack, and step through the tags of a 4D dataset.
 These operations are implemented: